Our House

-- Scales are related to aphids and do similar damage -
+- Scale insects are related to aphids and do similar damage -

-Summary: Scale insects tap into plants and feed on plant sap.
-They weaken and kill plants over time.
-Cottony scale insects produce a cottony egg mass from which the crawler stage hatches.
-The crawler stage is the easiest to control.
+Summary: Scale insects tap into plants and feed on plant sap, weakening and even killing plants over time.
+Cottony scale insects produce a cottony egg mass from which the mobile crawler stage hatches.
+The young crawler stage is also the easiest stage to control.

 Jack DeAngelis, PhD